Mary Berry: The Platinum Pudding Competition

-In January 2022 it was announced that Berry would chair and sit as a judge on The Platinum Pudding Competition, a nationwide baking competition launched throughout the United Kingdom on 10 January 2022 by Buckingham Palace, Fortnum & Mason and The Big Jubilee Lunch to find a brand new pudding dedicated to Queen Elizabeth II as part of the official Platinum Jubilee celebrations in 2022 marking the 70th anniversary of the accession of Queen Elizabeth II on 6 February 1952.
+In January 2022, it was announced that Berry would chair and sit as a judge on The Platinum Pudding Competition, a nationwide baking competition launched throughout the United Kingdom on 10 January 2022 by Buckingham Palace, Fortnum & Mason and The Big Jubilee Lunch.
+The competition sought a new pudding dedicated to Queen Elizabeth II as part of the official Platinum Jubilee celebrations in 2022 marking the 70th anniversary of her accession on 6 February 1952.

 Personal life

 Berry married Paul John March Hunnings in 1966.
-He worked for Harvey's of Bristol and sold antique books and is now retired.
-The couple have two sons and a daughter; one of the sons died in 1989, in a car accident aged 19.
-Berry is a patron of Child Bereavement UK.
+He worked for Harvey's of Bristol, selling antique books, and is now retired.
+The couple had two sons and a daughter; in 1989, one of their sons died aged 19, in a car accident.
+In 2011, Berry's mother Marjorie died, aged 105.

 In March 2013, Berry was placed second in a list of the fifty best-dressed over 50s by The Guardian.
 In September 2014, Berry was the subject of an episode of the BBC genealogy series Who Do You Think You Are? and discovered among her ancestors illegitimacy, bankruptcy and a baker.

+In 2018 Berry and her husband moved to Henley-on-Thames, Oxfordshire.
+The couple had previously lived in Penn, Buckinghamshire for more than 40 years.

 Berry is a member of the Church of England and has worshipped at Holy Trinity Church in Penn since 1989.
 Her mother, who died in 2011, had also been an active church member.
-As part of the BBC2 programme Mary Berry's Easter Feast at Easter 2016, Berry visited Bishopthorpe Palace, the official residence of the Archbishop of York, who is the second most senior cleric in the Church of England, and filmed a special "Cooking with the Archbishop" segment.
+As part of the BBC Two programme Mary Berry's Easter Feast at Easter 2016, Berry visited Bishopthorpe Palace, the official residence of the Archbishop of York, who is the second most senior cleric in the Church of England, and filmed a special "Cooking with the Archbishop" segment.

+Berry is a patron of Child Bereavement UK.

 Publications

-Berry has written more than seventy cookery books since her first book was published in 1970, and has sold over five million cookery books.
-She regularly works on her cookery books with Lucy Young, who has been her assistant for over twenty years.
+Berry has written more than 70 cookery books since her first book was published in 1970, and has sold over five million copies.
+She regularly works on her cookery books with Lucy Young, who has been her assistant for over 20 years.
 Her best-selling Baking Bible was rated one of the ten best baking books by The Independent.

 Since September 2014, Berry's recipes have also been packaged in an interactive mobile app called "Mary Berry: In Mary We Trust".

 Her autobiography, Recipe for Life, was published in 2013 by Michael Joseph.